cursorless-dev/cursorless/cursorless.nvim/README.md

 ### nvim does not find the `neovim` globally installed package?

-Some Linux snap package of `nvim` might not be able to access the globally installed neovim npm package.
-If this is the case, [install nvim](https://github.com/neovim/neovim/blob/master/INSTALL.md) via another method.
+If you are on Linux, avoid using the snap package for `npm` as it may not be able to globally expose the neovim npm package due to sandboxing.
+If this is the case, install node via another method (nvm, brew, etc).